 An example of raw material improvements is the eradication of plastic microbeads from all paints and coatings to ensure these products don’t make their way into rivers and oceans.
 These microbeads function like miniature sponges, absorbing pesticides and chemical runoff.
 Clouds of discarded microbeads make up a toxic debris that settles on river and ocean floors.
 Marine worms ingest these toxins and then, when they’re eaten by fish or other predators, the fish gobble up microbead poisons along with the worms.
 Then if people then eat those poisoned fish, they’re at serious risk of falling ill from the toxic residue.

 Colormaker Community Support

-Colormaker are passionate about supporting community.
-We regularly make donations to community and environmental causes such as The Lombardo Family in Frenchs Forest, Saint Augustine’s College at Brookvale for their mural project, Saint Luke’s Bayview Campus, Noah’s Ark in the “Shitbox Car Rally” for The Cancer Council, and Queensland Country Women’s Association whilst donating to underprivileged communities in Sydney, regional Australia and overseas.
+Colormaker Industries is passionate about supporting community.
+We regularly make donations to community and environmental causes such as The Lombardo Family in Frenchs Forest, Saint Augustine’s College at Brookvale for their mural project, Saint Luke’s Bayview Campus, Noah’s Ark in the “Shitbox Car Rally” for the Cancer Council, and Queensland Country Women’s Association whilst donating to underprivileged communities in Sydney, regional Australia and overseas.